 Pollinators are still on the wing and this one’s remarkably vivid magenta blooms and sweet fragrance draws them in.
 Great color into early fall.
 Compact habit and sterile, so no unwanted seedlings.
 Up to 5 ft. tall and wide.
 Zone: 5 – 9

-Attracts butterflies and birds, has foliage with dramatic color, is easy care…and then, there are those berries on stems just begging to be cut and slipped into a vase.
+Attracts butterflies and birds, has foliage with dramatic color, is easy care.
+Then, there are those berries on stems just begging to be cut and slipped into a vase.
 Ideal for borders, containers, or as a large scale ground cover.
 Up to 3 ft. tall and wide.
 Zone: 4 – 9

 As mophead hydrangeas wind down, panicle varieties ramp up.
 This one blooms mid-summer and again in late fall.
 Look for the tree-form of panicle hydrangeas which are true statement pieces.
 Up to 8 ft. tall and wide.
 Zone: 3 – 9

-From coastal garden to city courtyards, this compact, deciduous shrub sets abundant and near-continuous flowers with a longer bloom season and little to no seed production.
+From coastal garden to city courtyards, this compact, deciduous shrub sets abundant and near-continuous flowers.
+Plus, it has a longer bloom season and little to no seed production.
 Makes a great privacy screen.
 Up to 10 ft. tall and 6 ft. wide.
 Zone: 5 – 9

 Say what??
 Blueberries in August?
 Produces two crops, the first appearing in midsummer with a second crop in the fall.
 The dark green leaves will turn deep-red in the winter, Great for pollinators and birds.
 Up to 5 ft. tall and wide.
 Zone: 4 – 8